 You can apply for help from the Fund at any time during the academic year.
 You can also make a repeat application, but normally only if your circumstances have changed.
 You will need to provide evidence to show your change in circumstances and complete a re-assessment form.

 A LOAF application form and guidance notes on how to fill it in can be obtained from The Base, A-floor, University House.

 The final (end of year) deadlines for applications are given at www.lancs.ac.uk/sbs/funding/alfdeadlines.htm

 How we assess your application

-When deciding whether we can make a payment from the Access to Learning Fund, we will look at your expected income and what we consider to be “reasonable” expenditure on living costs, rent, travel and course-related costs such as childcare.
+When deciding whether we can make a payment from the Lancaster Opportunity and Access Fund, we will look at your expected income and what we consider to be “reasonable” expenditure on living costs, rent, travel and course-related costs such as childcare.
 If you are facing a financial “emergency” or there are special circumstances attached to your application, we will look at this on an individual basis.
 The detailed guidance notes with the application form will tell you more about this.